-- Complaints may be initiated by a party (the "complainant") who believes s/he has experienced unlawful discrimination, racial harassment and/or retaliation or by an individual who has learned of unlawful discrimination, racial harassment and/or retaliation in his or her official capacity. - Where verbal complaints, or generalized complaints are submitted, the complainant will be provided with the College's standard form, asked to complete it and submit it to the designated Title IX Coordinator or Deputy Coordinator of Student Affairs (if the complainant is a student). - 3.
-The Title IX Director will be responsible for overseeing the investigation and resolution of discrimination and racial harassment complaints involving students in their academic roles.
+- Complaints may be initiated by a party (the "complainant") who believes s/he has experienced unlawful discrimination, racial harassment and/or retaliation or by an individual who has learned of unlawful discrimination, racial harassment and/or retaliation in his or her official capacity. - Where verbal complaints, or generalized complaints are submitted, the complainant will be provided with the College's standard form, asked to complete it and submit it to the designated Title IX Coordinator or Student Affairs Designee (if the complainant is a student). - 3.
+The Title IX Coordinator will be responsible for overseeing the investigation and resolution of discrimination and racial harassment complaints involving students in their academic roles.

-Reporting Procedures: Please see the Marygrove website for the more complete description of the policy and procedure for allegations of discrimination and racial harassment.
+Please see the Marygrove website for the more complete description of the policy and procedure for allegations of discrimination and racial harassment.